ewanzhang-google/twitter2bq/README.md

 https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet
 # Twitter2BQ
 Twitter2BQ is a Google Cloud Dataflow pipeline that can fetch recent tweets and store them in BigQuery.
 It reads from the [Twitter API v2 Search Tweet](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction) functionality by leveraging the [`searchtweets-v2`](https://pypi.org/project/searchtweets-v2/) Python library from Twitter.
-The pipeline is batched (bounded) and intended to be run on a recurring schedule.
+The endpoint to return recent searches can only deliver up to 100 Tweets per request so the pipeline is batched (bounded) and intended to be run on a recurring schedule.

 ## ToDo
 - [Done] Add instructions on how to schedule the pipeline